-We are currently in the stage where only groups of 10 or less are encouraged to meet.* Such gatherings are required to maintain social distancing.
-Groups are still encouraged to gather online or outdoors if possible, however the building will be available for meetings if necessary with the following conditions:
+Currently, only groups of 20 or less are encouraged to meet in-person.
+Such gatherings are required to maintain social distancing.
+Groups are still encouraged to gather online or outdoors instead, if possible; however, the building will be available for meetings if necessary with the following conditions:

-- Seating in each room will be limited and designated to maintain a 6-foot social distance.
+Seating in each room will be limited and designated to maintain a 6-foot social distance.
+Face masks are required for all persons age 5+.
 Please take this into account when considering which room to schedule.

-- These conditions apply to any group wishing to use the building.
-Contact Dan Kocher to schedule when needed (Note: multiple groups will not be scheduled to use the building at the same time.)
+These conditions apply to any group wishing to use the building.
+Contact Dan Kocher at the church office to schedule when needed (Note: multiple groups will not be scheduled to use the building at the same time.)

-We will start gathering again in the sanctuary for worship at some point in the near future.
-When we do we will implement some new protocols to minimize the risk of spreading the virus.
-Separation and sanitation will be crucial.
-Below are some expected changes that will allow us to meet in-person.
-As the situation changes these may be modified, but initially we expect:
+We have resumed gathering in the sanctuary for worship with some new protocols implemented to minimize the risk of spreading the virus.
+Separation and sanitation are crucial.
+Below are the changes, which may be modified:

-- We will continue putting our Sunday services online so that those who are at higher risk and those who are not yet comfortable with larger gatherings can still participate in our
+We will continue putting our Sunday services online live at 8:30 and 10:00 a.m. so that those who are at higher risk and those who are not yet comfortable with larger gatherings can still participate in our worship together.

-- Common surfaces will be sanitized after each service (door handles, restrooms, counters, etc.)
+Common surfaces are sanitized after each service (door handles, restrooms, countertops, etc.)

-- All parts of the service that involve multiple people touching objects will be modified or eliminated, e.g. offerings will be placed in a free-standing container instead of in passed offering plates; there will be no handshakes; communion will be modified; folders will not be passed, etc.
+All parts of the service that involve multiple people touching objects have been modified or eliminated, e.g. offerings may be placed in a free-standing container instead of in passed offering plates; there will be no handshakes; communion has been modified; folders will not be passed, etc.